wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 27 So the physician of the king's army was permitted to return to his own camp.

-28 Moreover, great honor and praise were bestowed upon the brave Croghan, the captain of the fort, for his valiant deeds; and hisname was spoken of with joy throughout the land of Columbia.
+28 Moreover, great honor and praise were bestowed upon the brave Croghan, the captain of the fort, for his valiant deeds ; and hisname was spoken of with joy throughout the land of Columbia.

 [156]